To see the latest updates, please visit the English Release Notes.

 Azure resource group improvements

-Currently, when using the Azure resource group task, there is no way to validate if the ARM template is syntactically correct and would be accepted by the Azure Resource Manager without actually deploying the resources.
-This enhancement allows a new deployment mode called Validation Only where users can find problems with the template authoring before creating actual Azure resources.
+Prior to this release, the Azure resource group task could not validate the ARM template syntax, or it would be accepted without actually deploying the resources.
+This enhancement allows a new deployment mode called Validation Only, where you can find problems with the template authoring before creating actual Azure resources.

-Another enhancement to the Azure resource group task is to allow either incremental or complete deployments.
-Currently, the task deploys the ARM templates using the Incremental mode.
-Incremental mode handles deployments as incremental updates to the resource group.
-It does not modify resources that exist in the resource group but are not specified in the template.
+Another enhancement to the Azure resource group task is to allow either incremental, or complete deployments (Figure 41).
+Previously, the task deployed the ARM templates using the Incremental mode.
+However, it did not modify resources that existed in the resource group not specified in the template.
 Complete mode deletes resources that are not in your template.
-By default, incremental mode is used.
+The default is incremental mode.